 • CONVENIENCE – The “set it and forget it” nature of sous vide cooking makes it convenient, especially for busy families.
 Once the pork is sealed in the bag and placed in the water bath, there’s minimal hands-on time required.

-A sous vide device typically consists of a water circulator and a container to hold the water.
-The water circulator heats the water to the desired temperature and circulates it around the food, ensuring even cooking.
-Some sous vide appliances also come with built-in containers, while others are designed to be attached to a pot or container you already have in your kitchen.
+A typical sous vide setup includes a water circulator and a container to hold the water.
+The circulator heats the water and moves it around the food to cook it evenly.
+Some sous vide devices have built-in containers, while others can be attached to pots or containers you already own.

 Ingredients